Update: Our Google I/O 2023 live blog is up and running. Follow along for all the big news.

 It's the day of Google I/O 2023, and we've got plenty to look forward to.
 Google's already confirmed the Pixel Fold is coming today, and we should also get a glance at the Pixel 7a, Pixel Tablet and Android 14.
 Maybe we'll hear some things about Google's AI efforts too, such as the latest on Google Bard.

 kicks off soon, and Google has confirmed that the Pixel Fold will appear on May 10, so expect to hear plenty about this new foldable phone.

-This year, Google I/O will be a single-day affair, a change from years past when I/O took up a couple days.
-It sounds as if the event will begin as always with a keynote, and that's where we're likely to hear about Google's latest product news and announcements, including software and hardware.
+Google I/O will be a single-day affair this year, a change from the past when I/O took up a couple of days.
+It sounds as if the event will begin as always with a keynote, and that's where we're likely to hear about Google's latest product news and announcements.

-Here's more information about Google I/O 2023, including details about the event itself as well as what we're likely to hear during the opening keynote from Pichai and other Google executives.
+Here's more information about Google I/O 2023, including details about the event itself as well as what we're likely to hear during the opening keynote from CEO Sundar Pichai and other Google executives.

 Google I/O 2023: Date and location

 Google I/O 2023 will take place on Wednesday, May 10.
 That's in line with when Google normally holds its developers conference — last year's edition took place on May 11 and May 12, for example.